 8. Make Sure Your Customers Create Strong Passwords

 Make sure you allow your customers to create strong passwords when they open an account with your online business.

 The passwords they set should be strong enough to trick hackers so that they don’t get access to them.
 Ask them to create a password that includes, numbers, characters, symbols, and capital letters.
 You can also ask them to use a password manager like LastPass or Dashlane.

 9. Train Your Staff On Security Protocols

 Protecting an online business should be a combined effort.
 There are several ways your online agents and workers can comply with security measures to secure your business transactions.

 Your employees should also create passwords based on the same rule as customers.
+You might even want to invest in a VPN like Surfshark or a well-known NordVPN for added protection.
 Also, train them to carefully monitor each transaction to prevent any potential fraudulent attack.